-Of course, if the interview wants to hear about your professional background then you can launch into your 90 second prepared speech.
-I would caution however that even your prepared speech may not be what the interviewer is looking for, so make sure you qualify until you can provide the interviewer with an answer to the question he/she’s really asking.
+Of course, if the interviewer wants to hear about your professional background then you can launch into your 90-second prepared speech.
+I would caution however that even your prepared speech may not be what the interviewer is looking for, so make sure you qualify until you can provide the interviewer with an answer to the question he/she is really asking.
 An example of this might be the interviewer responding to your question by saying, “Tell me about your professional job history.”
-We teach our Vantage Point clients to thoroughly research each company prior to the interview so that when an employer asks you about your professional job history your past experience will align with the potential employer’s corporate culture and goals.
+We teach our clients to thoroughly research each company prior to the interview so that when an employer asks you about your professional job history your past experience will align with the potential employer’s corporate culture and goals.

-One final note that I’ll cover in depth in another post is how a company’s interview strategy would further debunk the author’s advice.
-When I take on a client for Visibility, our Recruitment Process Optimization (RPO) offering, I put together a list of Behavioral Based questions that specifically address the skill and culture fit of the candidates we’ve determined they need to hire to be successful within each type of role.
-It is difficult, if not impossible, to identify in advance what’s important to the employer if they are interviewing using this tried and true technique to predict future performance of the candidate in which they hire.
+One final note that I’ll cover in-depth in another post is how a company’s interview strategy would further debunk the author’s advice.
+When we take on a client for Visibility, Talent-Centric Organization offering, I put together a list of Behavioral Based questions that specifically address the skill and culture fit of the candidates we’ve determined they need to hire to be successful within each type of role.
+It is difficult, if not impossible, to identify in advance what’s important to the employer if they are interviewing using this tried and true technique to predict the future performance of the candidate in which they hire.

 Some of the dialogue from this post is on LinkedIn.
 The following is a list of responses from these groups not to break my arm patting myself on the back, but to illustrate what other hiring managers think:

 Carol, you are right on with your assessment!
 I believe two elements of consultative selling are applicable to the interview question you wrote about in your blog: 1.
 Seek first to understand before being understood.